Thomas Steiner (@tomayac)

 via Echofon

-👀 about IndexNow, a way for webmasters to inform search engines about latest content changes on their website, supported by Microsoft Bing, Seznam.cz, and Yandex: indexnow.org.
+💀 #TIL about IndexNow, a way for webmasters to inform search engines about latest content changes on their website, supported by Microsoft Bing, https://t.co/UjskXZeSnw, and Yandex: https://t.co/r3YoJmRC8G.
 Notable absentee: Google.
-Upon changes, ping search-engine.example.com/indexnow?url=u…twitter.com/Cloudflare/sta…
+Upon changes, ping

 via Twitter Web App